LD4P/sinopia_editor/README.md

 ```

 **NOTE**: In order for the above to work, you will need to set `COGNITO_ADMIN_PASSWORD`, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY` in a file named `.env` in the sinopia_editor root.

+At this point, you will likely want to begin importing resource templates into the editor, after which you can begin creating linked data resources.
+To import a small set of interesting resource templates, consult the [instructions in this README](https://github.com/LD4P/sinopia_sample_profiles/blob/master/configuration_demo/readme.md).

 If you'd like to see how the indexing pipeline is indexing Trellis data into ElasticSearch, you can spy on the ElasticSearch indexes using the DejaVu app included in the `docker-compose` configuration: